petetnt/neogaf-monkeybot/README.md

 # NeoGAF-MonkeyBot

 > **Deprecated:** I am not using this script or visiting NeoGAF.
-If someone wants it, its' all yours.
+If someone wants it, it's all yours.
 For a ResetEra version, see [resetera-gifthelper](https://github.com/fcostantini/resetera-gifthelper)

 Some simple helpers for Greasemonkey/Tampermonkey that make using NeoGAFs ModBot-bot giveaways a bit more fun.